 Through the built-in Google Play Store, this TV has a massive selection of apps.

 We tested the 55 inch Sony X85J TV (XB55X85J), and it's also available in a 43 inch, 50 inch, 65 inch, 75 inch, and 85 inch size.
-We expect our results to be valid for the other sizes as well, but we've seen some reports that the 43 inch model might have an IPS-type panel, so it might perform differently.
+We expect our results to be valid for the other sizes as well, but we've seen some reports that the 43 inch model has an IPS-type panel in some regions, so we expect those variants to have worse contrast but better viewing angles.
 As Sony doesn't provide any panel information, if you have any information on the panel types for the other sizes, let us know in the discussions below.

 The Sony X85J is also available as the X89J in some regions.
 We expect our results to be valid for it as well; the only difference is that the X89J has an adjustable stand.